joaomelo/arc/README.md

 # Main Technical Decisions

+The main driver is how to get the app into the hands of the user as needed.

 ## Serverless

 Full stack solo development is hard.
 A project to be sustainable need (among many other things) consistency.
 So one must provide predicable environment behavior both at development and runtime.